- In the News

 Consider the case of a BDes student who wants to pursue a career in Product Design, but is also interested in Interaction Design.
 With the CBCS at AnantU, she/he can choose to major in Product Design and minor in Interaction Design, or major in both Product Design and Interaction Design.

 Every course offered at AnantU is allotted some credits, based on the number of instruction hours and the number of hours of hands-on work.
 Subsequently, based on that, a course is defined as a studio course or a seminar course.

 In order to earn the credits for any course, the student must obtain a passing grade in that course and maintain a minimum of 80% attendance.
 Failure to meet either of these criteria would imply a repetition of the course to earn the requisite credits.

-The CBCS applies to all the undergraduate programmes offered at AnantU i.e. Bachelor of Design and Bachelor of Architecture.
+The CBCS applies to all the specialisations offered under the Bachelor of Design programme at AnantU.